rmind/rhashmap/README.md

   * Remove the given key.
 If the key was present, return the associated value; otherwise return `NULL`.

-## Notes

-The hash table will grow when it reaches ~85% fill and will shrink when the fill is below ~40%.

-With small to medium key sizes, Robin Hood hash map scores above Judy array (JudyHS) and Google Sparse hash map on lookup performance benchmarks.
-With the very small key sizes, it demonstrates similar performance to JudyHS.

 ## Caveats

+* The hash table will grow when it reaches ~85% fill and will shrink when the fill is below ~40%.

 * The key sizes greater than 64 KB are not supported.
 The hash map supports up to `UINT_MAX` elements, which is, on any modern CPU architecture, more than